CQRS: HepB searches

 3. The code was added too early.
 The second dose (HEPB002) must not be given until at least 28 days after the first dose.
 Payment won't be given if the 2nd dose was administered at 27 days.

 4. The patient's historical record is incomplete.
 Where codes are missing patients won't be picked up.
 Due to the schedule of the hepatitis B vaccine, it is possible the record will not be established and the first dose given in hospital hasn't been added.
 Whilst it isn't essential to add the first dose prior to the Practice giving the second dose at 4 weeks old, this should be done as soon as possible within the month to ensure CQRS is able to pick the patient up.
-Use of the first 6-in-1 code will not affect the patient's inclusion in the 6-in-1 indicators.
 Remember that coding the correct date for the hospital dose is critical to receiving payment for the first primary care dose - check exactly which day it was given.

 5. The blood test was not recorded.
 HEPB003 requires a blood test between 28 days before and 28 days after the 3rd HepB dose.